IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 LinkType and additional information (32 bits):
 : a 32-bit unsigned value that contains the link-layer type of packets in the file and may contain additional information.
-: The lower 16 bits of that value are the link-layer type value, which is a value as defined in the {{linktype}} IANA registry.
+: The lower 16 bits of that value are the link-layer type, which is a value as defined in the {{linktype}} IANA registry.
-: The 10 bits above that value MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
+: The 10 bits above that value MUST be set to zero by pcap writers, and MUST NOT be interpretedd by pcap readers; a reader SHOULD treat a non-zero value as an error.
 : The bit above those bits is set if and only if an Frame Check Sequence (FCS) length value is present in the upper 4 bits.
-: The bit above that MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
+: The bit above that MUST be set to zero by pcap writers, and MUST NOT be interpreted by pcap readers; a reader SHOULD treat a non-zero value as an error.
 : The upper 4 bits contain an FCS length value, indicating the number of 16-bit (2 byte) words of FCS that are appended to each packet, if the bit indicating the presence of an FCS length value is set; if the bit